cheks2604/Current-Sensor-with-ESP32/README.md

 ## Smart Energy monitor with ESP32
-A simple energy monitor with a current sensor module to connect to any device and read the current and voltage measurements of said device connected.

 ## Overview
-A wireless current sensing and monitoring system built on the ESP32 platform.
+A wireless current sensing and monitoring system built on the ESP32 Dev board platform.
 The project measures and logs real-time current data, demonstrating IoT-based data acquisition and embedded monitoring.

 ## Features
 - Real-time current measurement with ESP32